SharadaSrinivasan/1WCwebsite/content/home/hero.md

 active = true  # Activate this widget? true/false
 weight = 10  # Order that this section will appear.

-title = "1 World Connected: Innovative Approaches to Connecting the Unconnected"
+title = "1 World Connected Database"

 # Hero image (optional).
 Enter filename of an image in the `static/media/` folder.
 hero_media = "hero-academic.png"